-This is the key component for ANY traveling teacher: Communication!!
-And it’s important to have open communication with your fellow colleagues (the other teachers in your school building) and with administrators.
+Communication!
+This is the key component for ANY traveling teacher.
+And it’s important to have open communication with your fellow colleagues within the school AND with administrators.
 Here’s a brief outline of some important needs and items that should be discussed:

 Then, if you have reduced or inadequate transition time between class periods like I mentioned point #1, take a moment to address the fact that while you're trying your best to travel from classroom to classroom, there will be many times in which you will not make it to their room exactly on time and thank them in advance for their understanding of that issue.
 I've found that addressing it from the get-go and putting it openly on the table has afforded me a lot of extra grace from teachers.

-Next in your letter, address the following:
+Next in your message, address the following:

 - Expectations for students - Where do you want them to sit when you arrive?
 What materials will they need for your music class?
 Will they address you as lead teacher?
-That's very important and I make it a point to articulate that I'll take care of any behavioral issues and questions by students during music class time.
+That's very important and I make it a point to articulate to teachers that I'll take care of any behavioral issues and questions from students during music class time.
 I let teachers know in advance that if a student comes up to them during music time, to not answer their questions, but simply redirect that student back to me.
 This helps establish that even though you're in the students' classroom space, you are the head teacher in charge at that time.
 Establishing such boundaries is important to successful classroom management.